 - Three-to-five years of professional, managerial or related experience is required for all graduate degree programs (see below).

 - Applicants to the Master of Science in Human Resources Management program should have at least three years of exempt-level experience.
 Applicants to the Master of Science in Management program are expected to have managerial or supervisory experience.
-Applicants to the Master of Arts in Liberal Studies, Master of Science in Applied Science and Technology and Master of Public Service Leadership degree programs are expected to have some professional, managerial or significant volunteer experience.
+Applicants to the Master of Arts in Liberal Studies, Master of Science in Applied Science and Technology, Master of Science in Homeland Security and Master of Public Service Leadership degree programs are expected to have some professional, managerial or significant volunteer experience.

 Applicants to graduate degree programs must provide official transcripts, a current resume, a statement of background and goals and two letters of reference.
 Applications will be reviewed to select students who best demonstrate the following criteria: